bryanthowell-tableau/tableau_tools/README.md

 `TableauRepository(tableau_server_url, repository_password, repository_username='readonly')`

-`"repository_username"` can also be "tablea" (although "readonly" has higher access) or `"tblwgadmin"` if you need to make updates or have access to hidden tables.
-It is highly suggested you only ever sign-in with tblwgadmin for the minimal amount of commands you need to send from that privledged user, then close that connection and reconnect as readonly.
+`"repository_username"` can also be "tableau" (although "readonly" has higher access) or `"tblwgadmin"` if you need to make updates or have access to hidden tables.
+It is highly suggested you only ever sign-in with tblwgadmin for the minimal amount of commands you need to send from that priviledged user, then close that connection and reconnect as readonly.

 ### 4.2 query() Method
 `TableauRepository.query(sql, sql_parameter_list=None)`